-The zoo animals made a survey.
+Животные в рентгеновских снимках от Лондонского зоопарка. ФотоThe zoo animals made a survey.

 The team of vets at London zoo unveiled a selection of x-ray images of the inhabitants of the menagerie.